alif898/jellyfin-home-setup/README.md

 - [Future Plans](#future-plans)

 ## Overview

-This project is a comprehensive, self-hosted content management and media streaming platform, with automated media download workflows, seamless remote access and robust monitoring.
+This project is a comprehensive, self-hosted content management and media streaming platform, with automated & AI-driven media download workflows, seamless remote access and robust monitoring.
 [Jellyfin](https://jellyfin.org/) is a versatile and open-source media server technology and is the main application around which this project is based on.

 ## List of applications/technologies

 ### Media server

 ![Jellyfin Badge](https://img.shields.io/badge/Jellyfin-00A4DC?logo=jellyfin&logoColor=fff&style=flat)

 Jellyfin is the main application in the setup and other applications in the system are able to integrate with Jellyfin.